 \subsection{Attribute-Conceal: Our Proposed Technique Using Smooth Sensitivity}

 We have focused on adding noise to the query calibrated to its global sensitivity.
-However, this might be excessive in many cases, meaning the frameworks would add so much noise that the output would be meaningless.
-Since we are interested in a particular test dataset $\mathcal{S}$, we define the local sensitivity of a query function $f$ and test dataset $\mathcal{S}$ in $l_1$ as: $\Delta LS_f(\mathcal{S})= \max_{\mathcal{S'}}|f(\mathcal{S})-f(\mathcal{S'})|.$
+However, this might be excessive in many cases, that is, the frameworks would add so much noise that the output would be meaningless.
+Since we are interested in a particular test dataset $\mathcal{S}$, we define the local sensitivity of a query function $f$ and test dataset $\mathcal{S}$ in $l_1$ as:

-The challenges of calibrating noise to the local sensitivity $\Delta LS_f(\mathcal{S})$ is it might leak information about the test dataset therefore it is not sufficient to guarantee DP~\cite{10.1145/1250790.1250803}.
+The challenge of calibrating noise to the local sensitivity $\Delta^{local}_f(\mathcal{S})$ is that it might leak information about the test dataset and therefore not sufficient to guarantee DP~\cite{10.1145/1250790.1250803}.
 To address this, we investigate the idea of smooth sensitivity introduced in \cite{10.1145/1250790.1250803}.
 This is an intermediate notion between local and global sensitivity that allows dataset-specific additive noise to be added to achieve DP.